 Visitors and students should be seated by 1:45 p.m.
 The academic procession will move into the amphitorium at 1:55 p.m.
 The program will last about 2 hours and 15 minutes.
 Once the program has begun, no one will be admitted or readmitted in the amphitorium.
 Those who must leave during the program will be admitted to Levinson Hall to view the remainder of the program.

 BJU.edu is offering live coverage of commencement for friends and family that are unable to join us on campus at bju.edu/live.
 Learn more in April at go.bju.edu/bjugrad.
 The week following commencement, the program will be posted on bju.edu and YouTube.com.

-Wheelchair Accommodations: Guests using a wheelchair may enter the tower doors at aisle 3 (opposite Student Center) or aisle 11 (opposite Unusual Films) and may be accompanied by another individual.
+Wheelchair Accommodations: Guests using a wheelchair enter the tower doors at Aisle 3 (opposite Student Center) or Aisle 11 (opposite Unusual Films) and may be accompanied by another individual.
 No tickets will be needed for a person in a wheelchair or the one person who will be seated in a chair next to him.
 Tower doors will open at 12:50 p.m. for these individuals.

-Prospective graduates who want to stay in a residence hall, should contact the Welcome Center between 7:30 a.m. and 7 p.m. weekdays to make a reservation (864-370-1800, ext.
+For prospective graduates who want to stay in a residence hall, contact the Welcome Center between 7:30 a.m. and 7 p.m. weekdays to make a reservation (864-370-1800, ext.
 4208).
-The cost is $22 per day and includes three consecutive meals in the dining common.
-A person must supply his or her own linens.
+The cost per day includes three consecutive meals in the dining common.
+One must supply his own linens.